New to Warriors Gaming Squad and the NBA 2K League? Read on to learn about the team, the league, and how it all works!

 12. I’m in.
 How can I follow along?

 The league’s Twitch or YouTube channels are the places to go and watch.
 It’s also good to follow Warriors Gaming Squad on Twitter, Instagram, YouTube, Facebook, and Twitch.
-Twitter’s where a lot of league discussion happens, from player trash talk to team content to look-ins at teams in Indianapolis and across the country.
+Twitter’s where a lot of league discussion happens, from player trash talk to team content to look-ins at teams in Washington D.C. and across the country.